 This T Level is a two-year technical study programme, designed with employers to give young people the skills that the healthcare industry needs.
 It will provide a mixture of:

-You need a minimum of five GCSEs at grade 5 or above, including English and Maths at a grade 5.
+You need a minimum of five GCSEs at grade 5 or above, including English, Maths and Science at grade 5.

 You will study: